 Adams says much of her day is centered around performing or reviewing patient assessments.
 When she is not head down in a case, she is following up with existing patients or interviewing new ones with the goal of matching their needs with the best solutions.

 After connecting with community-based organizations, Adams says she’s back on the phone to tell members what’s available and how to access those services.
-In fact, communication with members is constant and ongoing—it’s the key to making sure they follow through, receive the services they qualify for, and are satisfied with the outcome or resolution.
+In fact, communication with members is constant and ongoing—it’s the key to making sure they follow through, receive the services they qualify for, and are satisfied with the outcome.

 Another important and routine part of Adams’ job is embedment—where she spends one day a week at her assigned provider’s office, working directly with the physician, office staff, and patients.